These top 10 tips will help boost your motorcycle security, prevent opportune thieves and keep your bike gear safe while travelling.

 You can also opt for a single steel cable with two loop ends and a padlock from PacSafe for your helmet.
 Abus also sell lightweight steel cable helmet locks.
 Open the visor and run the cable through the opening and through the frame.

 Tank bags are massively popular and very handy.
 A lot of travellers use them to store their important documents like passports and vehicle paperwork.
 And they’re very useful for storing your camera in case you need to quickly take a picture of something while on the road.
 Same goes for GoPros.
 And thieves know it… that’s why you’ll hear so many stories of them being sliced off with a knife or yanked off a bike.
 Thieves will often immediately go for the tank bag and nothing else.
 And with all your eggs in one basket, it’s a lot to lose.
 Your call if you want one and what you put in it.
 If you are going to use a tank bag make sure it is well strapped down and don’t put all your valuables in there.
+For more info on luggage options and how to pick the best tank bag, check out this guide:

 Make it more hassle than it’s worth